systopia/funding/docs/usage/usage-applicants.md

 ### Login

 Before an application can be created, applicants need to be provided with a username and password to log into the funding portal.
-Their user account needs to have the correct permissions, see the section [User Permissions](../administration/user-permissions.md) for more details.
+Their user account needs to have the correct permissions, see the chapter [User Permissions](../administration/user-permissions.md) for more details.

 After login in, applicants can change their password at **My account** → **Edit**.
 All other possible actions can be found on the dashboard page.